Bingrui-Barry-Yang/ThunderFighter_BY/README.md

 The wave counter increases for both normal waves and boss waves.
 After every four normal enemy waves, the next wave is a boss wave instead of another normal wave.

 Bosses are larger enemies with their own bitmap design, HP, random movement, and three-shot bullet firing from left, center, and right.
 The first boss has 50 HP, and each later boss has 20 more HP than the previous boss.
 Boss movement also changes by boss number so later boss paths are not identical.

-# Pseudo-Random Spawning
-Enemy lanes use a simple pseudo-random seed, not true randomness.
-The seed starts at 17, mixes in the player's current x/y position plus a small constant, wraps back under 160, then maps that value into the current number of safe spawn columns.
-If a chosen lane is already occupied, the game tries another lane before spawning the enemy.

 # Enemy Evolution
 Enemy difficulty evolves only after a boss is defeated.
 The first normal enemy waves use the base difficulty: slower bullets, longer shooting intervals, and ten possible spawn columns.